Bolandish/PHP-Instagram-Grabber/README.md

-# Get instagram images by hashtag!
+# Get instagram images by hashtag and user-id!
-A workaround for the new Instagram policy to get images by hashtag and user-id
+A workaround for the new Instagram policy to get images by hashtag and user-id No need for any accesstoken :)

 ```php
 getImagesByHashtag("nofilter", 16);